Licence agreement – individual organisations

 The Norwegian Specialized Press Association, The Norwegian Authors’ Union, The Norwegian Publishers’ Association, The Norwegian Association of Fine Arts Photographers, GRAFILL – Norwegian Organisation for Visual Communication, Norwegian Media Businesses’ Association, NOPA Norwegian society of composers and lyricists, The Norwegian Association of Professional Photographers, The Norwegian Non-Fiction Writers’ and Translators’ Association, The Norwegian Union of Journalists, The Norwegian Society of Composers, Norwegian Critics’ Association, The Norwegian Music Publishers’ Association, The Norwegian Association of Literary Translators, The Association of Norwegian Editors, Norwegian Comedy Writers’ Association, Norwegian Association of the Periodical Press, Norwegian Writers for Children, The Association of Norwegian Visual Artists, Writers' Guild of Norway, Norwegian Association of Arts and Crafts, New Music Composers’ Group and foreign rightsholders’ organisations

 on the other hand.

-This agreement shall apply to the reproduction of protected published material for use within the activities of the licensee.
+This agreement shall apply to the reproduction of protected published material for use within the activities of the licensee in Norway.

 The agreement shall not limit reproduction authorised by law or reproduction agreed directly with the author and the publisher or a representative of these parties.
 Any licence agreements and purchase conditions by which the licensee is bound shall take precedence over this agreement.